Iyo Matsumoto

-Iyo Matsumoto (松本伊代, Matsumoto Iyo), married name Iyo Kozono (小園伊代, Kozono Iyo), was a pop idol in the early '80s.
-She is now a Japanese TV personality, singer and actress, and is currently signed to Production No Title.
+Iyo Matsumoto (松本伊代, Matsumoto Iyo), married name Iyo Kozono (小園伊代, Kozono Iyo), is a Japanese TV personality, singer and actress who achieved significant success as a pop idol in the early 1980s.
+She is currently signed to the Production No Title agency.

 Early life

 Matsumoto was born in Ōta, Tokyo, Japan.
-She attended Morimura Academy (森村学園, Morimura Gakuen) from kindergarten through middle school and continued to Horikoshi High School a private high school in the Nakano section of Tokyo.
+She attended Morimura Academy (森村学園, Morimura Gakuen) from kindergarten through middle school and continued to Horikoshi High School, a private high school in the Nakano section of Tokyo.
 She completed her studies at Toita Women's College also in the city.